SivapriyaaKannappan/FRAN-Reaging/README.md

 ### Testing
 Having trained your model or if you're using a pretrained FRAN model, you can use test_single_image.py to run inference on a given image.

+### Issues with the aging effect
+  * The aged face tends to have bigger irises and eyes due to the training data generated from SAM
+  * The aging effect is unitary.
+I.e., all aging effects look similar.

 ## Citation
 If you use this code for your research, please consider citing the [FRAN paper](https://studios.disneyresearch.com/app/uploads/2022/10/Production-Ready-Face-Re-Aging-for-Visual-Effects.pdf) on which this work is based.
 ```console